-GlitchSort2 is a Processing application that uses interrupted pixel-sorting to create glitchy images.
+GlitchSort is a Processing application that uses interrupted pixel-sorting to create glitchy images.
 Since it has found an audience among glitch artists, I’m setting up this page as a point from which to download a current version and reference materials, as these become available.
-I’ll also post news or links to news about GlitchSort2 here.
+I’ll also post news or links to news about GlitchSort here.

 Version 1.0b8a fixed the denoise command to handle edge and corner pixels correctly, and changed the ‘_’ (underscore) hack to repeat the last command four times, with a 90 degree rotation between executions, when last command is in “gl<>9kjdGLKJD”.

-Since version 1.0b7, a substantial update, GlitchSort has supported Fast Fourier Transforms on images.
+Version 1.0b7, a substantial update, supported Fast Fourier Transforms on images.
 It also saves JPEGs using current Java libraries, instead of the deprecated com.sun.image.codec.jpeg.
 Version 1.0b8 fixes a bug in the audify command, and adds a “denoise” filter and spatial shifting of color channels: that was enough to justify the new version number.
 I discussed GlitchSort version 1.0b7 pre-release on December 7, at a Share Session at GLi.TC/H.